Paradigm4/wearable_prototypes/README.md

 ```
 For the 10-minute window surrounding each cell, it computes the sum of 3D euclidean distances between each pair of successive points `{t(i+1),t(i)}`, divided by the total time elapsed.
 Thus it outputs roughly the "total amount of motion" performed.

-Note - this predated SciDB Streaming.
+This predated SciDB Streaming.
 These days, using Streaming with a fourier transform and power spectrum would be far superior!

 ### Generate fake data